 Most Energetic Dog Breeds

-Looking for a super charged energetic dog breed?
-Pets Training & Boarding take a look at the top 10 energetic dog breeds that are perfectly suited to the active household.
+Looking for a supercharged energetic dog breed?
+Pets Training & Boarding takes a look at the top 10 energetic dog breeds that are perfectly suited to the active household.

 Different Breeds – Different Uses

 The key to breeds is your homework.
-All dog breeds have been specifically bred for a purpose, being a full-blown herding dog, to lap companion and everything between.
+All dog breeds have been specifically bred for a purpose, being a full-blown herding dog, lap companion, and everything in between.
 Understanding these traits is paramount in building the human/dog bond.
 Only choosing your breed on their looks, can get many owners into big trouble.

 Also understanding the trainability of your breed.
 Some are perfectly suited to first time dog owners while others will need an experienced handler to encourage them to work together.
 This is mainly for dogs that have an ‘independent’ nature.
 If you are not experienced with dogs, sometimes these cuddly companions can end up running rings around their dotting owners and simply put – will refuse to listen.